Michael Gordon, Ross School of Business

 Arthur F. Thurnau Professor of Business Administration

-Dr. Michael Gordon is the Arthur F. Thurnau Professor of Business Administration, past Associate Dean for Information Technology, and Faculty Director of Business+Impact.
+Dr. Michael Gordon is the Arthur F. Thurnau Professor of Business Administration, and past Associate Dean for Information Technology.
 His teaching and research focus on solving societal problems through enterprise.
 Gordon is co-author of the Base of the Pyramid Protocol, which guides companies wanting to co-create new businesses with local communities and organizations in the developing world.
 He has been involved in BoP Protocol efforts in Kenya, South Africa, and Flint, Michigan.
 He has also published empirical research about the scope and extent of current involvement at the base of the pyramid, how BoP activity depends on innovation, and how it benefits firms and local communities.

 Gautum Kaul, Ross School of Business